MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 By default, appointments that are cancelled in Dynamics 365 won't propagate to Exchange as cancellation.
 This behavior can be changed with the *SSSPropagateAppointmentCancellationsToExchange* [orgsDbOrgSetting](orgdborgsettings.md).
 When this is enabled, cancelling an appointment in Dynamics 365 will cancel the meeting on Exchange which will send appointment cancellation to the attendees.

-When a appointment is deleted in Dynamics and synced with Exchange the appointment is deleted on Exchange only if all these conditions are met:
+When an appointment is deleted in Dynamics and synced with Exchange the appointment is deleted on Exchange only if all these conditions are met:

-- The appointment is linked, the syncing user is the appointment organizer.
+- The appointment is linked; the syncing user is the appointment organizer.
 - The appointment is in the future.
 - the appointment hasn't been logically deleted (see advanced topics).

 If these conditions are not met, the appointment will still exist on Exchange, but it will appear unlinked.

-When tracking a recurring meeting, Dynamics 365 will not send new invites to the attendees, if all occurrences of that series still exist in Outlook and Exchange and no attendees have been added or deleted.
+When tracking a recurring meeting, Dynamics 365 will not send new invites to the attendees if all occurrences of that series still exist in Outlook and Exchange and no attendees have been added or deleted.
 If the organizer has deleted historical instances of the series, when it is tracked to Dynamics 365, it will see those as missing from Exchange and will recreate those instances.
 In that scenario, attendees would get a new invitation.

 ### Appointment organizer

-Appointment organizer is a key field for appointment synchronization and it drives different synchronization behaviors.
+Appointment organizer is a key field for appointment synchronization, and it drives different synchronization behaviors.
 When creating appointments using customizations, make sure that the appointment organizer is correctly populated.
 The organizer field is not exposed on the appointment form by default but can be added to forms, views, or advanced find queries as needed to confirm the value is populated as expected.

 ### Sync from Exchange to Dynamics 365

 - Mapping: Meetings in Exchange will be synchronized to Dynamics 365 as Appointments.
-- Appointment Free/Busy information: When an appointment Free/Busy information is set to Free on Exchange and this is synced to Dynamics 365.
+- Appointment Free/Busy information: When an appointment Free/Busy information is set to Free on Exchange, and this is synced to Dynamics 365.
 If the appointment is in Completed or Cancelled state on Dynamics 365, the status will be set to Completed.
 When the state is Open in Dynamics 365 the status will be changed to Free.
 Working elsewhere Free/Busy status will sync to Dynamics 365 as state Open and status Free.
 - Appointment booking and conflict management: When an appointment is tracked to Dynamics 365, server-side sync will still leverage booking API to ensure the parties are available at the specified time.
 Such as if another appointment is already in the organizer's calendar in Dynamics 365 at the same time, the booking won't succeed.
 When the appointment booking doesn't succeed the appointment won't be synced, however the user can [address the scheduling conflict](https://support.microsoft.com/topic/a-scheduling-conflict-was-found-when-saving-appointment-appointment-subject-from-exchange-to-microsoft-dynamics-365-because-user-is-unavailable-at-this-time-fc18bc49-f77a-1ca3-c3c8-3b85d2776525) in their mailbox alert wall, select to ignore the specific conflict and let the appointment sync.
 Booking from Dynamics 365 mail app will automatically suppress the scheduling conflict.
 For more information, see [A scheduling conflict was found when saving appointment [appointment subject] from Exchange to Microsoft Dynamics 365](/dynamics-365/sales/scheduling-conflict-saving-appointment.md)
 - Appointment deletion: When deleting a tracked appointment in Exchange, during sync the appointment deletion won't propagate to Dynamics 365 if the state is Completed or Cancelled, or if **scheduledStart** time is in the past, or if the syncing user is not the appointment organizer.
 This applies to **exceptionAppointments** as well.
 An exception appointment represents an specific instance within a recurring appointment series which has been individually modified.